reichlab/docs.zoltardata/docs/Projects.md

 1. Go to the project of interest's [detail page](ProjectDetailPage.md).
 1. At the top, to the right of the project name, click the green download "Config" button and save the file.

+Note that the `id` and `url` fields in the downloaded file are ignored when creating a new project from that file, and can safely be edited out when creating your new file.

 ## Edit a project